google/error-prone/docs/bugpattern/CompileTimeConstant.md

 disallowed because we couldn't check if the method reference is later applied to a compile-time constant.
 Use the methods directly instead.

+For the same reason, it's also disallowed to create lambda expressions with `@CompileTimeConstant` parameters.